General Practice Accreditation

 Numerous resources have been developed to support practices going through accreditation.
 We have included a list of the most common resources below.

-Contact your accreditation provider (AGPAL or GPA) to learn about additional templates and proformas for your practice.
+Contact your accreditation provider to learn about additional templates and proformas for your practice.

-Practices can select from the following RACGP-approved validated questionnaire providers:
+RACGP accreditation standards require practices to conduct one patient survey every three years.
+Practices can select from the following approved validated questionnaire providers: